mikf/gallery-dl/docs/configuration.rst

 Type        ``list`` of ``strings``
 Example     ``["{category}", "{manga}", "c{chapter} - {title}"]``
 Description A list of `format strings`_ for the resulting target directory.

+            Each individual string in such a list represents a single path segment, which will be joined together and prepended with the base-directory_ to form the complete target directory path.
 =========== =====